piersharding/moodle-google/README.md

 blocks/gaccess - Block of links to Google Apps services for your domain.

-grade/export/fusion - Google Fusion tables export from grade book
+grade/export/fusion - Google Fusion tables export from grade book - has been rewritten to use the internal Moodle OAuth libs

-local/oauth - generic OAuth authentication module required for Fusion Tables integration

-repository/googlelinks - OAuth based repository plugin for Google Apps - provides URLs and Files !!!! this has been retired as the standard Google Docs plugin has been updated

 ** NEW **
 repository/googledrive - OAuth based repository plugin for Google Drive - provides URLs and Files